voteliquid/blog/_posts/2017-11-06-announcing-united-vote.md

 United Vote, launching nationwide today, uses [liquid democracy](/2016/09/21/what-is-liquid-democracy/) to provide a simple process for all Americans to have their voice heard on every bill before Congress.

 This can create a government more inclusive and accountable.
-A Congress less polarized, and less susceptible to corruption.
+A Congress less polarized, less susceptible to the corruption of big money.

 To get started, you simply sign up at [www.united.vote](https://united.vote) and verify your identity with a $1 one-time charge to a credit card in your name. ([Why?](https://united.vote/verification/identity))